cmusmashlab/prism/README.md

 Proceedings of the 37th Annual ACM Symposium on User Interface Software and Technology (UIST’24), Pittsburgh USA, Oct.
 2024.](https://arxiv.org/abs/2407.16785)
 - PrISM-Q&A: Step-Aware Question Answering with Large Language Models Enabled by Multimodal Procedure Tracking using a Smartwatch.
 Riku Arakawa, Jill Fain Lefman, Mayank Goel.
 Proceedings of the ACM on Interactive Mobile Wearable Ubiquitous Technology, Volume 8, Issue 4.
-(Ubicomp'25) (pending minor revision)
+(Ubicomp'25)

 # What's in this repository now